//not the thank-you page What Happens if You Get in a Car Accident While Pregnant?

 Driving or riding in a vehicle may seem like an everyday task, but it can be risky for pregnant women.
 If you're unfortunate and find yourself in an automobile accident while pregnant, there are several unique concerns to consider.
 In addition to the emotional trauma, there's the possibility of injuries or complications.
 The team at Goodman Acker has experience handling automobile accidents involving pregnant women in the Grand Rapids area.

-What Types of Injuries Could a Pregnant car accident, the number one thing to do is to call 911 to request medical and police assistance.
+If you're involved in a car accident, the number one thing to do is to call 911 to request medical and police assistance.
 When you are on the phone with the 911 operator, be sure to tell them that you're pregnant because the EMTs may need to follow a different protocol.
 After an accident, it's vital to receive medical attention to ensure that you and the baby are both examined for potential injuries or complications.

 Next, arrange to have your vehicle moved to a safe location, if at all possible.
 You want to avoid any further collisions from happening.
 Police will help direct traffic around the accident site, call for any tow trucks, and take reports from all drivers involved as well as any witnesses available.
 This report is essential because you may need it later for an insurance claim.
 You should also try to get pictures of the damage, the site, and anything other important details about the accident.
 If there are witnesses, get their contact information, if possible.